svn2github/ixo-usb-jtag/usb_jtag/trunk/device/c51/src/readme.txt

  Port C.2: TCK
  Port C.3: TMS

-Other assignments are possible; you'll have to adapt the code in usbjtag.c and shift.a51.
+Other assignments are possible; you'll have to adapt the definitions in hardware.h and maybe in hardware.c, too.

 The WAKEUP pin should be high for the re-numeration to work reliably (thanks Jean/fpga4fun!)